 Prerequisite: SDEV-0103 or a math ACT score of 23 or higher.

 A study of trigonometric equations, their graphs, and inverses.
 Other topics include trigonometric identities, trigonometric equations, radian degree measure, and the polar coordinate system.
-This course is normally offered every semester.
+This course is offered as needed.